RamiAwar/ramiawar.github.io/_drafts/2020-07-25-poisson-disk-sampling.md

 In stochastic sampling, any point has a finite probability of being chosen.
 This is powerful as the visual system is much more sensitive to aliasing than noise, and this lack of structure due to randomness more robustly prevents aliasing.
 For more information on what our retina looks like and uniform vs non-uniform sampling effects, check the [last section on blue noise](#blue).

 ### Uniform Patterns
-The first thing anyone would think of would be uniform random sampling.
-If we have a grid of width w and length l, we could keep sampling points (u, v) where U and V are random variables with uniform distributions over [0, w] and [0, h].
+The first thing that comes to mind when you think 'random' would be uniform random sampling.
+If we have a continuous space of width w and length l, we could keep sampling points (u, v) where U and V are random variables with uniform distributions over [0, w] and [0, h].
 The following is what we would get with such an approach:

 <p class="codepen" data-height="408" data-theme-id="light" data-default-tab="js,result" data-user="RamiAwar" data-slug-hash="LYGoVKL" style="height: 424px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Uniform Random Sampling">
   <span>See the Pen <a href="https://codepen.io/RamiAwar/pen/LYGoVKL">